Blubberli/nlpforSocialInteractions/graded_assignment/readme.md

 Template for submission
 - https://www.overleaf.com/read/frrrhwzsnrpf#b87098

+### Need Help?

+You can ask me any question during the practical session, for example if you are stuck with your code I can look at it or if you are interested in specific features.
+You can also send me an e-mail if you are unsure about something or ask me after class.
+If you feel stuck with interpreting a figure or with your code you can also ask your fellow students for help.

 ### Teamwork & Task Desicion

 - you can work individually or in teams of 2 people.